Guide to Deck & Patio Financing Options

 Not all deck contractors offer financing.
 It can be tempting to sign the contract for financing a new deck on the spot without fully understanding the terms and fees.

 This versatile form of funding can be used for deck and patio financing among many other things.
+And if you have a pool, you can use a personal loan for pool maintenance costs.
 Making payments on time can help build your credit score.
 If you have a good credit score, you may be able to get lower interest rates than you would with some other financing options.
 Personal loans are often unsecured, requiring no collateral.
 Getting the loan approved can be fast, especially for emergency personal loans.

 Interest rates will likely be higher than they are for home equity loans or HELOCs.
 Some lenders may charge significant fees and penalties, including late fees and prepayment penalties.
 Monthly payments can be higher than they are for some other options.
 Some personal loans are secured, requiring collateral.
 Applying for a personal loan requires a hard credit check that can temporarily have a negative effect on your credit scores.